The 1-Day Strategy Sprint: Framework, Process, and Tools

 First, it makes the entire strategy design process significantly faster and lighter; multiple strategy prototypes ready for testing can be formulated in one day with multi-team strategy sprints (assuming in-person workshops), versus weeks or even months under the conventional model.
 Second, you can point the P2W framework at any strategic challenge you wish, even those faced by internal, non-revenue-generating functions.
 Strategy is not reserved for the C-Suite only!
 Finally, once a strategy has been designed and deployed throughout the company, it boosts operating speed significantly by providing a clear and powerful context for decision-making.

-Let’s explore how the development process works, using the method we employ in our strategy design workshops with our portfolio companies.
-There are three basic steps:
+Let’s explore how the development process works using the method we employ in our strategy design workshops with our portfolio companies.
+There are three basic steps: choose, reverse-engineer, test.

 Step 1: Choose